God Freedom Liberty - United States Constitution And Supporters of Our Rights

 Muslim - Take Over Of America

 KINGDOM OF SOROS: INFLUENCE WORLD WITH REFUGEE CRISIS CASH FOR 'SOCIAL JUSTICE' - Leaked Soros Memo: Refugee Crisis ‘New Normal,’ Gives ‘New Opportunities’ For Global Influence / Sabine Durden's Son Killed By An Illegal...Muslim Refugees in Germany / HALF OF ALL REFUGEES ADMITTED TO USA THIS YEAR: MUSLIM...
 30,000+ / Muslim trained to wage jihad allowed into U.S. / MERKEL: Refugees didn't bring terror...
 Islam belongs in Germany... / GERMAN INTELLIGENCE EXPERT WARNS OF SUICIDE SQUADS HIDING AMONG ASYLUM SEEKERS / Refugees Refuse Work: 'We Are Merkel's Guests!'
-Germany moves to ban far-right party... / LONDON’S MUSLIM MAYOR INTRODUCES THE THOUGHT POLICE And demonstrates how the Left serves the Islamic supremacist agenda. / - *KINGDOM OF SOROS: INFLUENCE WORLD WITH REFUGEE CRISISCASH FOR 'SOCIAL JUSTICE' - * Leaked Soros Memo: Refugee Crisis ‘New Normal,’ Gives ‘New Opportuniti...11 months ago
+Germany moves to ban far-right party... / LONDON’S MUSLIM MAYOR INTRODUCES THE THOUGHT POLICE And demonstrates how the Left serves the Islamic supremacist agenda. / - *KINGDOM OF SOROS: INFLUENCE WORLD WITH REFUGEE CRISISCASH FOR 'SOCIAL JUSTICE' - * Leaked Soros Memo: Refugee Crisis ‘New Normal,’ Gives ‘New Opportuniti...1 year ago

 Proverbs 22:3 NLT

 A prudent person foresees danger and takes precautions.
 The simpleton goes blindly on and suffers the consequences.

 there is a decay of conscience, the pulpit is responsible for it))) --